Ultimate Gorilla Photo Itinerary

 After breakfast, we drive to park headquarters for a briefing from our guides.
 This area is where Dian Fossey made her groundbreaking studies on mountain gorillas before she was killed in 1985, and her grave is nearby.
 Several habituated gorilla families live in the park, and we learn how important our ecotourism presence is to their survival before we trek in search of them.
 We set out early each morning along paths into the forest, eventually leaving trails behind as our trackers follow signs that lead them to the gorillas' current location.
 The altitude is above 8,200 feet, so while our pace is unhurried, the hike is tiring, lasting from 30 minutes to several hours.
 But what a reward: our destination is a specific group of habituated gorillas which have become used to visitors and behave normally, nonchalant about human presence.
 With a full hour to sit with a gorilla troop, we are able to capture extraordinary photographs.

 Day 12: Golden Monkey Trek / Kigali

 While gorillas are the highlight, even without them Volcanoes National Park would be fascinating.
 Its varied ecosystems harbor elephant, buffalo, giant forest hog, bush pig, bushbuck, duiker and hyena, as well as a habituated group of endemic and highly endangered golden monkeys, which are our focus today.
-On a much less strenuous hike, we look for these agile entertainers that swing through the forest canopy and delight us with their antics.
+We will spend our morning on a quest for these agile entertainers that swing through the forest canopy and delight us with their antics.
 Our Expedition Leader is on hand to offer tips for capturing shots of the active primates in this low-light environment.
 This afternoon, we depart for Rwanda’s capital, Kigali.